 The Nunavut/Northwest Territories Border

 Beyond Rocknest, the current speeds up and the rapids become more challenging as you cross the Nunavut border.
 The current continues as far as Fairy Lake, where the river slows again as it enters a low, broad marshy flood plain.
-This riverscape extends for the next 130 kilometres to Big Bend.
+This riverscape extends for the next 130 kilometers to Big Bend.
 Impressive hills surround the river, rising up in terraces, covered with spruce and low shrubs in the higher elevations.

 Just before Big Bend, the river swirls around a corner and the current turns you toward a small sandy beach at the base of a low hill.
 The river narrows as it approaches Big Bend, rapids and standing waves are encountered more frequently, and in some places the valley seems to close in on the river, shutting out any distant views, before opening up again into a broad expanse where the gradient is apparent as the water rushes down the shallows slope.
 You are now entering the last and most dramatic stretch of the river where five major white water river canyons await you.

 Without warning the current can sweep the unwary into the whirlpools, standing water and ledges of Rocky Defile, the first of the canyons.
 People have lost their lives here and a memorial at the top of the canyon is a grim reminder that a mistake can be fatal.
-Five hundred metres of intense white water twist around the curves, and you are dwarfed by cliffs towering 50 to 60 metres overhead.
+Five hundred meters of intense white water twist around the curves, and you are dwarfed by cliffs towering 50 to 60 meters overhead.

 Beyond the rapids there is a dramatic change in landscape.
 The boreal forest gives way to infrequent stands of scrubby dwarf spruce.
 On the left bank are stunted trees; on the right low tundra vegetation, grasses, heather and arctic willows cover the low rolling banks.
 For the first time, it feels like you are entering the Arctic landscape.

-Kendall Creek quietly enters the Coppermine at a short distance below Rocky Defile.
+Kendall River quietly enters the Coppermine at a short distance below Rocky Defile.
 Red sandstone cliffs form a canyon near the mouth of the river, which appears to run shallow late in the season.
 The Kendall River valley is on the caribou migration corridor and was the route many explorers took to Great Bear Lake.
 The junction of the two rivers is a common camping area and an excellent place for fishing or short hikes up the Kendall River valley.
 Downstream, the September Mountains rise up dominating the landscape, while upstream the green tundra landscape spreads out for miles in all directions.